typidesign/laravel-media-validator/README.md

 ## Why this package?

-Because symfony’s MIME types guessing is often not reliable, especially for audio files (see https://github.com/symfony/symfony/issues/8678).
+Because Symfony’s MIME types guessing is often not reliable, especially for audio files (see https://github.com/symfony/symfony/issues/8678).

 ## Installation